MXHX7199/MXHX7199.github.io/_pages/about.md

 News
 -----------
+`Jul./18/2024` Our two papers on the Accelerator of Spiking Neural Networks and Neural Radiance Fields have been accepted by MICRO 2024!
+Congratulations to Zongwu.

 `Jun./07/2024` Our paper on SNN Accelerator has been accepted by TPDS 2024!

 `May/25/2024` Our three papers on DRAM PIM, video acceleration, and LLM acceleration have been accepted by ChinaSys24.
 We look forward to sharing them in Hangzhou!